Skip to content

 Chris Reinertson, senior pastor of Southtown Baptist Church in Bloomington and part-time associational missions strategist for the Twin Cities Metro Baptist Association, is also among those helping the pastor and his family.

-Both men asked for prayer for the pastor and his family which is still grieving the death of an adult son only three months ago.
+Both men asked for prayer for the pastor and his family who are still grieving the death of an adult son only three months ago.

 Reinertson agreed with Turner that there is fear within some ethnic congregations in the community because there have been people taken and deported, but it has not happened in his congregation which includes members from 15 countries.